-Fortunately, Advanced Driver Assisted Systems saw a considerable increase in popularity after Tesla’s electric cars (like the Model S, Model X, and Model 3) came out with an autopilot as we’ve never seen before.
+Fortunately, Advanced Driver Assisted Systems saw a considerable increase in popularity after Tesla’s electric cars (like the Model S, Model X, and Model 3) came out with an autopilot like we’ve never seen before.

 GPUs’ Role In Autonomous Driving

 We previously delved a bit into autonomous driving and that GPUs are a must to process the information on the road.
-But let’s go in more depth and explain how GPUs and tech giants like NVIDIA, AMD, and Intel are now a part of the automotive industry.
+But let’s go more in-depth and explain how GPUs and tech giants like NVIDIA, AMD, and Intel are now a part of the automotive industry.